hepto/c120/README.md

 # c120-minimal

-c1200-minimal tries to be a very minimal image of get_iplayer to download readio programs.
+c120-minimal tries to be a very minimal image of get_iplayer to download radio programs.

 ## what?